iterative/dvc.org/content/docs/command-reference/params/diff.md

 - `--deps` - include only parameters that are stage dependencies.

-- `--show-json` - prints the command's output in easily parsable JSON format, instead of a human-readable table.
+- `--json` - prints the command's output in easily parsable JSON format, instead of a human-readable table.

-- `--show-md` - prints the command's output in the Markdown table format.
+- `--md` - prints the command's output in the Markdown table format.

 - `-h`, `--help` - prints the usage/help message, and exit.